rickosborne/cascades/md/16-2-6-after-weather.md

 She nodded, taking the last pull on her coffee before handing the cup back to me.

-"It was lovely talking with you, Lily."
+"It was lovely talking with you, Alex."

 "It was mutual."
-I winked at her.
+I widened my smile.
 "I appreciate the company."

 I watched her walk up the aisle, digging in her purse as she did so.
 She wasn't watching where she was going and stumbled into one of the rows close to the curtain.
-A man turned to face her and I had another gut-twisting moment of panic.
+A man turned to face her, and I had another gut-twisting moment of panic.
 From his thick neck and salt and pepper hair I realized that it was Dearborn.
-She made the exaggerated gesticulations of an apology and it looked like Dearborn waved her off.
+She made the exaggerated gesticulations of an apology, but it looked like Dearborn waved her off.

 She'd been lucky—I knew Dearborn was one of only a few people still awake.
 It could have gotten ugly if she had woken someone up.

-The curtain closed behind the woman and I grabbed for my sandwich, tearing into it.
+The curtain closed behind the woman.
+I grabbed for my sandwich, tearing into it.

+_Damn.
+I still hadn't gotten her name._